yans0ng/object_tracking/README.md

 Resize images

-## Running the program
-1. "tracker.py" is the only source file that need to be execute.
-Before running this program, make sure "siamese.py" is placed in the same directory.
-2. The images of frames of video must be extracted beforehand.
-They should be named as "frame#.jpg".
-For example, frame0.jpg, frame1.jpg, frame2.jpg..., and so on.
-3. Place the frame images in a file, which is also in the directory of source files.
-4. Up till now, the directory should have at least "tracker.py", "siamese.py".Parameters can be assigned via the following arguments.

 ## Preprocessing training data
 The face of human beings has sophisticated details with which we distinguish one from another.
 Hence, we pick the face to train out
 Siamese network model.
 In this project, the face training data was downloaded from http://vis-www.cs.umass.edu/lfw/ .Individuals who